-As an Optimizer Hub administrator, you must provide users the DNS name or IP:PORT of the Optimizer Hub service or the load balancer the JVMs must connect to.
-The JVMs need this for the value to be specified in the -XX:OptHubHost=<value> option.
+As an Optimizer Hub administrator, you must provide users the "host (DNS or IP) and optional port of the Optimizer Hub service" of the Optimizer Hub service or the (DNS) load balancer the JVMs must connect to.
+The JVMs need this for the value to be specified in the -XX:OptHubHost=<host>[:<port>] option.